Becca Bloom: Social media

 In early 2025, Ma joined multiple social media platforms and amassed over three million followers on TikTok and over 500,000 followers on Instagram.
-She is a popular content creator on #RichTok, a side of TikTok where people follow the lives of wealthy content creators.
-She is signed with United Talent Agency.
-In July 2025, Ma was included on TIMEs 100 Best Creators List.
+She is a content creator associated with RichTok, a TikTok subculture featuring the lives of wealthy content creators.
+She has been described as "the queen of RichTok."
+In July 2025, Ma was included on Time's 100 Best Creators List.